aeratek/kinisi-main/resources/README.md

 3. Modify postgresq.conf.
     sudo vim /etc/postgresql/9.1/main/postgresql.conf

-On my version, I changed line 59
+On my version, I changed line 59 to remove the hashtag/pound sign.

     #listen_addresses = 'localhost'
 to

     listen_addresses = 'localhost'

 Note: this should be an external IP address to allow external connections

-4) Modify pg_hba.conf.
+4. Modify pg_hba.conf.

     sudo vim /etc/postgresql/9.1/main/pg_hba.conf

-changed the first non-commented line to
+changed the first non-commented line to:

     local   all             postgres                                peer
     local   all             all                                     peer to

     local   all             postgres                                md5
     local   all             all                                     md5

-5) Changed the default postgres user password according to the instructions given in the link above.
+5. Changed the default postgres user password according to the instructions given in the link above.

-6) Execute install_pg_helper.sh to install the roles.
-The password set in Step 3 is required for this step.
+6. Execute install_pg_helper.sh to install the roles.
+The password set in Step 5 is required for this step.

-7) Git clone this repository to the desired location on the server.
-Change directories to that folder and run: npm install.
+7. Git clone this repository to the desired location on the server.
+Change directories to that folder and run:

+    npm install.